enisinanaj/typing-animation/README.md

 In the project so far there's the animation shown above managed through a class called `TypingLoaderAnimation`.

-The animation class needs just to inputs which are a list of views as `Array<UIView>` that will be animated and a starting Y coordinate.
+The animation class needs just two inputs which are a list of views as `Array<UIView>` that will be animated and a starting Y coordinate.

-Optionally a `jump` variable can be set to determine the target position from the startin Y point.
+Optionally a `jump` variable can be set to determine the target position from the starting Y point.

 ## Usage